akarshan-kumar/Adv-rag/Readme.md

 - **Document Chunking and Indexing**: Process PDF documents into smaller chunks and index them for retrieval.
 - **Query Expansion**: Expand user queries using advanced techniques for better information retrieval.
 - **Reranking**: Use a cross-encoder to rank retrieved documents based on relevance to the query.
+- **Seamless Integration**: Connect to OpenAI's GPT-based APIs for generating structured and meaningful answers.
 - **Streamlit Interface**: A user-friendly UI for uploading files and querying the indexed documents.

 ---